Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <a name="documentModule"> </a>
 ## Document

-The Anyline Document-Module detects document outlines, validates the interior angles to ensure the document is not skewed, detects the sharpness of the text and rectifies the document.
+The Anyline Document module detects document outlines, validates the interior angles to ensure the document is not skewed, detects the sharpness of the text and rectifies the document.

 In the first step the preview frames are analyzed.
 Once a valid and sharp document is detected, a high resolution image is taken from the camera, analyzed, and, if valid and sharp, rectified and cropped.